 Seeing the bluish sea and the forest-clad islets and islands thrilled me like crazy.
 I bet even my siblings were blown away by the sights.

 The usual itinerary for a day tour is to visit the four major islands, namely: Governor’s Island, Children’s Island, Marcos Island, and Quezon Island plus islets within or near them.

-In each of the island, there are unique activities you can do.
+On each of the islands, there are unique activities you can do.
 Here are some of them: